-First day waking up at 5:30, at least it wasn’t to the sound of Max banging on my door.
+The first day is waking up at 5:30; at least it wasn’t to the sound of Max banging on my door.
 Getting up was a struggle as usual.
-Me and Jack were first to breakfast and people were coming in one by one each looking more tired than the rest.
-Breakfast was good: eggs, yogurt and toast were good to start the day off.
-Avery decided to eat Oreos for breakfast and it was very odd.
-Ronald, our tour guide, showed up and we left the hostel at 6:45 to begin our trek up the mountain.
-It was cold out and I decided I didn’t need pants because the cold wouldn’t bother me that much (bad mistake).
+Jack and I were first to breakfast, and people were coming in one by one, each looking more tired than the rest.
+Breakfast was good: eggs, yogurt, and toast were good to start the day off.
+Avery decided to eat Oreos for breakfast, and it was very odd.
+Ronald, our tour guide, showed up, and we left the hostel at 6:45 to begin our trek up the mountain.
+It was cold out, and I decided I didn’t need pants because the cold wouldn’t bother me that much (bad mistake).
 The sun still wasn’t fully risen, yet the streets were full of people starting their days.
-The day pack I carried consisted of a 2.5 liter bottle of water, my lunch and assorted snacks for the group such as crackers, granola bars and passion fruit.
-We neared the entrance to the trail and I knew we had a long way ahead of us considering the hike was estimated at 6 hours total.
-As we started hiking the sun started to shine on the peaks and it was a great view.
+The day pack I carried consisted of a 2.5-liter bottle of water, my lunch, and assorted snacks for the group such as crackers, granola bars, and passion fruit.
+We neared the entrance to the trail, and I knew we had a long way ahead of us, considering the hike was estimated at 6 hours total.
+As we started hiking, the sun started to shine on the peaks, and it was a great view.
 I couldn’t wait until the sun was on us so it would warm us up and I wouldn’t be cold anymore.
-As the hike progressed and the sun rose higher in the sky, we took a 2 minute break to apply sunscreen, put on hats and take off our sweaters.
+As the hike progressed and the sun rose higher in the sky, we took a 2-minute break to apply sunscreen, put on hats, and take off our sweaters.

-Max and I quickly took lead of the group and were far ahead from everyone else.
-After about one hour we took a break at a little hut and took group pictures.
+Max and I quickly took the lead of the group and were far ahead from everyone else.
+After about one hour, we took a break at a little hut and took group pictures.
 As we took our break for pictures, Ronald was telling us some facts about the surrounding mountains/area.
 I sat down on a rock to look at the view, and I didn’t realize my backpack had hit a cactus that was behind me.
-As I turned the cactus fell over and next thing I knew Ronald was pulling cactus needles out of my arm while explaining how painful this cactus can be (not a fun experience).
-As we hiked higher there were markers on the side of the trail that marked our altitude in kilometers.
+As I turned, the cactus fell over, and the next thing I knew, Ronald was pulling cactus needles out of my arm while explaining how painful this cactus can be (not a fun experience).
+As we hiked higher, there were markers on the side of the trail that marked our altitude in kilometers.
 It marked 1.5; we were about 1/3 the way up.
 We ended up all resting for 10 minutes at a flat area that Incas mined for rocks at.
-There were many large boulders in the surrounding area so Max and I decided to climb up one about 20 feet high.
-On the way up I see Max stop moving suddenly and I realize he had a cactus just like mine in his shin.
-He pulled it out and we made it to the top to see a beautiful view.
+There were many large boulders in the surrounding area, so Max and I decided to climb up one about 20 feet high.
+On the way up, I see Max stop moving suddenly, and I realize he had a cactus just like mine in his shin.
+He pulled it out, and we made it to the top to see a beautiful view.

-Afterwards we continued on with the hike and Max and I were very far ahead of the group and we decided to take a shortcut between the trail that saved us 5 minutes of switchback trail.
+Afterward, we continued on with the hike, and Max and I were very far ahead of the group, and we decided to take a shortcut between the trail that saved us 5 minutes of a switchback trail.
 Max and I reached the peak of our hike and sat looking at the views for 30 minutes before the rest of the group caught up.
-Everyone ate our packed lunches on top of the mountain which was a old Incan quarry/burial ground.
+Everyone ate our packed lunches on top of the mountain, which was an old Incan quarry/burial ground.
 We had a siesta for 30 minutes.
-Max and I decided to split off of the group once again and we climbed the massive boulders that surrounded us for the siesta time we had left.
-The group regathered and Ronald took us up a small path to an Incan tomb.
+Max and I decided to split off of the group once again, and we climbed the massive boulders that surrounded us for the siesta time we had left.
+The group regathered, and Ronald took us up a small path to an Incan tomb.
 There were hundreds of bones of humans in the tomb, and it was very interesting.

-We started to make our way down from the 3 kilometer peak, and it was a slow descent.
+We started to make our way down from the 3-kilometer peak, and it was a slow descent.
 Max and I cut between trails and a short while later the group and I had made it to the bus to end our long trek.
 It was a very fun hike despite the intense workout due to the altitude.
-Mom and Dad I miss you!
-And I will call soon.
+Mom and Dad, I miss you!
+And I will call you soon.